nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         <img src=../graphics/m1/1.2.3.png>

-Now that you've logged into FlashArray's Web Interface let's kick off a workload so we can dive into some of the performance metrics available.
+Now that you've logged into FlashArray's Web Interface, let's kick off a workload so we can dive into some of the performance metrics available.

 <br />
 <br />

-# 1.3 - Start up a database workload
+# 1.3 - Starting up a database workload

 So far, those performance charts above are pretty dull.
 Let's start up a database workload on Windows1 so you can look at the various performance metrics on the dashboard.